 A personal injury lawsuit is a legal claim filed by an individual who has suffered physical injury or death because of the negligent, reckless or intentional conduct of another individual, company or governmental entity.
 It typically occurs with auto accidents, medical malpractice, workers compensation, prescription drugs, medical devices and defective products.

-What Do I Have to Prove to Win a Personal Injury Case in Pensacola
+What Do I Have to Prove to Win a Florida Personal Injury Case

-In order to succeed in your personal injury claim, you will need to prove three things: (1) the other side acted in a negligent, reckless, or intentional manner; (2) the other side caused your injury; and (3) the amount of your damages.
+In order to succeed in a personal injury claim in Florida, you will need to prove three things: (1) the other side acted in a negligent, reckless, or intentional manner; (2) the other side caused your injury; and (3) the amount of your damages.

 In regard to the first thing you need to prove, negligence is the failure of the person at fault to use reasonable care, which is the care that a reasonably careful person would have used under the same circumstances.